Judges

 Overview

-The virtual congressional hearings take place from early May to mid-June.
+The Simulated Congressional Hearings take place from early May to mid-June.
 We are seeking government officials, school system personnel, community members and others who exemplify real-world applications of social studies instruction.
 This is a great opportunity for you to be involved in an inspiring and uplifting event that showcases what our students have learned.
 It would be an honor to have you participate.
-During the 2022 school year, judges will get to join virtually.
-This means you can volunteer from the comfort of your own home or office!

 This event is a performance assessment that culminates our fifth-graders' year of social studies instruction.
 Your role will be to listen to students, ask questions, and provide feedback.
 You do NOT need to be a constitutional scholar to be a great judge.
 It will be the students' job to teach you.
 We will provide all the training you need on the morning of the event.
 The civic participation of community members is critical to the success of the program.